bug400/capasm/README.md

 The *caplex* utility adds a LEX file header to an assembled Series 80 LEX file.
-If the *-m 75* parameter is specified, an HP-75 RAM file header and a LEX file header is put in front of the assembled lex file.
+If the *-m 75* parameter is specified, an HP-75 RAM file header and a LEX file header are put in front of the assembled lex file.
 The program operates the same way as the *caplif* utility.